 The Volume Changes in the Magnetization [of Iron-Nickel Alloys] and the Invar Alloys.
-Ulrich Dehlinger (Z. Metallkunde, 1936, 28, (7), 194-196).-The decrease in volume of iron-nickel alloys which is caused by demagnetization as the temperature approaches the Curie point can be calculated from the exchange integral curve derived from measurements of the saturation moments.
-These curves show that this decrease in volume is particularly great with the Invar alloys, and thus an explanation is afforded of the peculiar magnetic properties of these alloys.-A. R. P.

-[†]Permalloys and Related Ferro-Magnetic Alloys.
+Ulrich Dehlinger (Z. Metallkunde, 1936, 28, (7), 194-196),-The decrease in volume of iron-nickel alloys which is caused by demagnetization as the temperature approaches the Curie point can be calculated from the exchange integral curve derived from measurements of the saturation moments.
+These curves show that this decrease in volume is particularly great with the Invar [†]Permalloys and Related Ferro-Magnetic Alloys.
 J. C. Chaston (Metal Treatment, 1936, 2, (6), 58-66, 71; and Elect.
 Communication, 1936, 15, (1), 38-51).-A review.
 The magnetic characteristics of the easily-magnetized group of alloys are outlined and an account is given of the properties of the nickel-iron series after various heat-treatments.
 The development of the nickel-iron-copper, nickel-iron-molybdenum, nickel-iron-chromium, and more complex alloys, giving high values of resistivity and initial permeability after a simple heat-treatment, and of the nickel-iron-cobalt alloys having a constant value of permeability over a wide range of field strengths, is described, and various theoretical explanations outlined.
-The effects of crystal size, erystal orientation, cold-working (in the production of "Isoperm"), heattreatment in a magnetic field, and impurities are also dealt with and reference made to the action of dissolved hydrogen.
+The effects of crystal size, crystal orientation, cold-working (in the production of "Isoperm"), heattreatment in a magnetic field, and impurities are also dealt with and reference made to the action of dissolved hydrogen.
 A bibliography of 36 references is appended.-J. C. C.

-The Hardness of Silver-Zinc Alloys in Relation to the Composition.
+The Hardness of Silver-Zine Alloys in Relation to the Composition.
 G. I. Petrenko and E. E. Tscherkaschin (Z. anorg.
-Chem., 1936, 227, (4), 415-416).- The Brinell hardness of silver-zinc alloys shows a feeble maximum (35) at 10% zinc in the α -phase and then falls to that of silver (30) at the limiting solid solution.
-With further addition of zinc there is a steep increase to 95 at the ($\alpha + \beta$)- β boundary, followed by a decrease to 85 at AgZn, a sharp increase to 200 at Ag2Zn3, a sharp decrease to 50 at Ag2Zn5, and a somewhat less steep decrease to 25 at the $\delta - (\delta + \varepsilon)$ boundary.
-The curve then rises to a maximum of 35 at the ($\delta + \varepsilon$)- ε boundary and finally falls to 25 for pure zinc.-A. R. P.
+Chem., 1936, 227, (4), 415-416).- The Brinell hardness of silver-zine alloys shows a feeble maximum (35) at 10% zinc in the α -phase and then falls to that of silver (30) at the limiting solid solution.
+With further addition of zinc there is a steep increase to 95 at the $(\alpha + \beta)-\beta$ boundary, followed by a decrease to 85 at AgZn, a sharp increase to 200 at Ag2Zn3, a sharp decrease to 50 at Ag2Zn5, and a somewhat less steep decrease to 25 at the $\delta-(\delta + \varepsilon)$ boundary.
+The curve then rises to a maximum of 35 at the $(\delta + \varepsilon)-\varepsilon$ boundary and finally falls to 25 for pure zinc.-A. R. P.